oracle-quickstart/oci-arch-ci-cd/README.md

 `<username>` -> `<your-tenancy-namespace>/oracleidentitycloudservice/<your-oci-user-email-here>` (look for namespace in tenancy details on your OCI console for `<your-tenancy-namespace>`)

-`<OCIR-TOKEN>` -> the token we generated in previous step 6
+`<ocir-token>` -> the token we generated in previous step 6

-`<Region-Prefix-Name>` -> eg: iad.ocir.io (for ashburn region)
+`<region-prefix-name>` -> eg: iad.ocir.io (for ashburn region)

 `<your-tenancy-namespace>` -> (look for namespace in tenancy details on your OCI console for `<your-tenancy-namespace>`)

+Edit all the details and save the file.

 ## Step 9: Install Kubectl and configure kube-config on Jenkins

-ssh into Jenkins Server instance and install and verify kubectl using below single command.
+ssh into jenkins instance and install and verify kubectl using below single command.

 ````
 curl -LO https://storage.googleapis.com/kubernetes-release/release/`curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt`/bin/linux/amd64/kubectl;chmod +x ./kubectl;sudo mv ./kubectl /usr/local/bin/kubectl;kubectl version --client